 26.6 — South Pine Channel Bridge, east end of bridge, oceanside

 27.5 — Boondocks Grille and Drafthouse.
-This is a hot spot in the Keys, a huge covered outdoor tiki bar and restaurant that regularly features top-notch entertainment, especially in season.
-The food reasonably priced, and bands often add this venue to their Key West bookings.
+Hot spot with a huge covered tiki bar and restaurant featuring top-notch entertainment in season.
+Performers often add this venue to their Key West bookings.

 27.0 — Ramrod Key, Named for a ship, the Ramrod, wrecked on a reef south of here in the early nineteenth century.

 26.0 — Niles Channel Bridge, middle.

 25.1 — The Wharf Bar and Grill.
 A funky little fish shack on the bay side, just after the bridge, with inside and outside dining on the dock.
 A lot of local fishermen sell their catch here, and it’s always fresh.
 Prices are reasonable, too.
 The fish market is inside the restaurant.

 24.9 — KAYAK.
 Summerland Key.
 Take Horace Street (bayside) to Northside Drive (2nd right) and turn left on Niles Road.
 Go to the end of Niles Road (about 1.5 miles).
 Launch is on the left where the road ends.

 24.0 — Summerland Key Sea Base